NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 - Nixpkgs has merged a fully incompatible rewrite of `vimPlugins.nvim-treesitter`.
 Namely, it changes from the frozen `master` branch to the new main branch.
-This change also affects how grammars are built, and forces us to change a few things around.
-  - We must now use `"nvim-treesitter".setup` over the old `.configs`.
-    Additionally, built grammars **no longer include queries by default**, therefore queries not managed by nvf will lack their respective syntax highlighting capabilities.
+This change removes incremental selections, so it is no longer available.

 ## Changelog {#sec-release-0-9-changelog}